mgalardini/pyseer/README.md

 * user-defined covariates
 * betas for covariates are not present in output
 * reasons for failures are not reported
-* filtering of results based on LRT p-value

 Additional features:

 * Multidimensional scaling from squared [mash](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0997-x) matrix
 * Uncompressed kmers input file is acceptable too
 * List of samples without the kmer are also outputed
+* LRT p-value threshold computed from genome size

 Copyright
 ---------